fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `connected_by` (String) The unique identifier of the user who has created the connector in your account
 - `created_at` (String) The timestamp of the time the connector was created in your account
-- `id` (String) The unique identifier for the user within the account.
+- `id` (String) The unique identifier for the connector within the Fivetran system.
 - `last_updated` (String)
-- `name` (String) The unique identifier for the team within the account
+- `name` (String) The name used both as the connector's name within the Fivetran system and as the source schema's name within your destination.

 <a id="nestedblock--destination_schema"></a>
 ### Nested Schema for `destination_schema`

 Optional:

-- `name` (String) The unique identifier for the team within the account
+- `name` (String) The connector schema name in destination.
+Has to be unique within the group (destination).
+Required for connector creation.
-- `prefix` (String) If prefix is present when configuring the bucket.
+- `prefix` (String) The connector schema prefix has to be unique within the group (destination).
+Each replicated schema is prefixed with the provided value.
+Required for connector creation.
-- `table` (String) The table name within your database schema
+- `table` (String) The table name unique within the schema to which connector will sync the data.
+Required for connector creation.

 <a id="nestedblock--auth"></a>